StuChapman/UCD-MS-Project-Continuous-Engagement/README.md

 ## Technologies Used

-1. Html - to create the structure and text of each page.s
+1. Html - to create the structure and text of each page.
 2.	css - to style each page centrally and individually.
 3.	javascript (via Bootstrap) - to add functionality to the site, such as “accordion” and “toggle” collapsed (hidden) content.
 4.	https://getbootstrap.com/ plugins - Responsive grid and prebuilt components to enable more responsive design.
 5.	https://fontawesome.com/v4.7.0/icons/ - for icons on contact.html.
-6.	https://fonts.google.com - for the ‘Cairo’ found – used exclusively across the site.
+6.	https://fonts.google.com - for the ‘Cairo’ font – used exclusively across the site.
 7.	www.figma.com - to produce the mockups.

 ## Testing ##